choice-open/design-system/packages/core/app/components/notifications/README.md

 // Simple text notification
 notifications({
-  text: "Your changes have been saved successfully."
+  text: "Your changes have been saved successfully.", })
-})

 // With icon
 notifications({
   icon: <CheckIcon />,
-  text: "Operation completed successfully!"
+  text: "Operation completed successfully!",
 })

 // With emoji icon
 notifications({
   icon: "🎉",
-  text: "Welcome to the platform!"
+  text: "Welcome to the platform!",
 })
 ```